canada-ca/canada-ca.github.io/_posts/2020-05-20-avoiding-faqs.md

 ## Answers reduced calls and emails

 When we added answers to the top of 2 general enquiries contact pages, those answers began to get a lot of use.
-As many as 5-15% of the page visitors were opening and viewing each answer.
+As many as 5 to 15% of the page visitors were opening and viewing each answer.

 On the General enquiries by email page, we saw a clear correlation between increased clicks on answers and a decrease in email submissions for those questions/answers.
 The percentage of visitors choosing to submit an email was cut in half, from a high of 46% to an average of 20%.